Skip to content

 Notes on the performers

 A quartet of principal singers from Aylesbury Opera will present a varied programme of solos, duets and ensembles from across the 18th-20th century opera and chamber repertoire.
-Featuring Olivia Singleton (soprano), Chiara Carbone (mezzo soprano), Philip Hayes (tenor) and Aleksi Koponen (baritone).
+Featuring Elinor Popham (soprano), Chiara Carbone (mezzo soprano), Philip Hayes (tenor) and Aleksi Koponen (baritone).
 Piano accompaniment will be provided by Harriet Lawson, who spent her career working in opera houses across Italy before retiring to Bucks.

 Harriet Lawson studied the piano, harpsichord and voice at the Royal College of Music and as a post graduate répétiteur at the RCM Opera School.
 Her career was based in Italy, working as a répétiteur at the Teatro Verdi in Trieste, the Teatro Massimo in Palermo and Teatro Piccolo in Milan.
 She collaborated with Giorgio Strehler on his last production, Cosí fan tutte, touring in China, Germany, Italy, Japan, Russia and Spain.
 She worked for six years at the Rossini Opera Festival in Pesaro as Maestro di sala e al cembalo, collaborated with Théâtre de l’Opéra de Bordeaux, L’Orchestra Verdi Milano, Glyndebourne Festival, with Radio France and with Radio Suisse.